-Other noncurrent liabilities amounted to ₱111.4 million and ₱148.0 million as at December 31, 2020 and 2019, respectively, which include the related liability for the fund asset of PRI recognized above and other liabilities arising from funds for future infrastructure and utility development of villas and funds for replacement of power generating units and desalination plant.
+Other noncurrent liabilities amounted to ₱113.7 million and ₱111.4 million as at December 31, 2021 and 2020, respectively, which include the related liability for the fund asset of PRI recognized above and other liabilities arising from funds for future infrastructure and utility development of villas and funds for replacement of power generating units and desalination plant.

-18. Notes Payable
+17. Notes Payable

-Notes payable as at December 31, 2020 represent unsecured, short-term, interest-bearing liabilities of IAI amounting to ₱23.2 million.
-The Group has no outstanding notes payable as at December 31, 2019.
+Notes payable as at December 31, 2021 and 2020 represent unsecured, short-term, interest-bearing liabilities of IAI amounting to ₱23.2 million.